-Since January 2011 the Emanuel Projects has served thousands of incarcerated youth and staff and administrators in 50 facilities in 12 states.
-A total of 36 murals have been completed in juvenile detention facilities in Arizona, California, Colorado, Georgia, Indiana, Kentucky, New Mexico, Oklahoma, Tennessee, Texas, and Utah covering over 28,000 square feet of mural space.
+Since January 2011 the Emanuel Projects has served thousands of at-risk youth and staff and administrators in 50 facilities in 13 states.
+A total of 36 murals have been completed in facilities in Arizona, California, Colorado, Georgia, Indiana, Illinois, Kentucky, Louisianna, New Mexico, Oklahoma, Tennessee, Texas, and Utah covering over 28,000 square feet of mural space.
 Several hundred teachers have been trained on how to incorporate the arts into every day curriculum to help improve academic performance among incarcerated youth.
 Participating facilities throughout the country have experienced tremendous success with the Emanuel Project.
-The Georgia Department of Juvenile Justice liked the Emanuel Project so much that art activities are being incorporated into the curriculum in ALL its facilities across the state!
+The Georgia Department of Juvenile Justice was so impressed with the programming the Emanuel Project inspired that art activities are being incorporated into the curriculum in ALL its facilities across the state!
 Every Georgia facility will be using art in the classroom to help improve student’s academic performance and self-esteem.
 The Emanuel Project transforms facilities and has a long lasting impact among students, staff, families and communities.

 “The opportunity to participate in the Emanuel Project and connect their talents with an individual with the artistic ability and life history of Emanuel Martinez has a lasting impact on how these young men see themselves and their world.
 They begin to realize their potential – that they have much to contribute to their community.
 Emanuel has opened doors for them to peer through and see a better future.”
 Michael A. Martinez Deputy Chief – Institutions Bexar County Juvenile Probation Department San Antonio, TX